umberware/the-way/the-way/readme.md

 # The Way
 This library will allow your application to @Inject some classes and use more easily the @Rest with some decorators.
-You can customize some behaviours with custom Classes and injecting this classes in the @Application decorator.
+You can customize some behaviors with custom Classes and injecting this classes in the @Application decorator.
 Please, read the full documentation for more knowledge.
 The examples in this readme can be viewed in the github in the [the-way-demos directory](https://github.com/nihasoft/the-way/tree/master/the-way-demos)

 # Application Decorators